zeixcom/ui-element/docs-src/pages/components.md

 ### Bundled Effects

-Le Truc provides many built-in effects for common DOM operations.
+El Truco provides many built-in effects for common DOM operations.
 See the [Effects section](api.html#effects) in the API reference for detailed descriptions and usage examples.

 ### Simplifying Effect Notation